byxorna/goji/README.md

 ## TODO

-* fix deadlock in receiving from channel (http handler is blocking waiting on updateChan when getting event)
+* debounce events
-* have http listener push messages into channel to trigger templating
+* register with marathon for callbacks at startup
-* Start an http server and register with marathon for callbacks
+* cleanup callback registration when shutting down?
 * Run a command after generation (check and reload)
 * Write documentation